Football, family and parade floats: Traditions return on U.S. Thanksgiving Day

 By Daniel Trotta

-Nov 25 (Reuters) - Americans on Thursday will pack football stadiums, flock to parades and gather more freely for family feasts, grateful to celebrate Thanksgiving Day traditions again after the pandemic kept many at home last year.
+Nov 25 (Reuters) - Americans returned to parade routes on Thursday as they prepared to pack football stadiums and gather more freely for family feasts, grateful to celebrate Thanksgiving Day traditions again after the pandemic kept many at home last year.

 With COVID-19 deaths and infections soaring last year, many people shared turkey dinners over Zoom.
-Now that vaccines have made the pandemic more manageable, an estimated 53.4 million people will travel for Thanksgiving, up 13% from 2020, according to the American Automobile Association.
-Air travel is expected to recover to about 91% of pre-pandemic levels.
+Now that vaccines have made the pandemic more manageable, an estimated 53.4 million people were expected to travel for Thanksgiving, up 13% from 2020, according to the American Automobile Association.
+Air travel was expected to recover to about 91% of pre-pandemic levels.

+President Joe Biden declared the country was "back," phoning into NBC television's coverage of the 95th Macy's Thanksgiving Day Parade in New York City.

+"My message is after two years, you're back.
+America's back," Biden said before visiting a Coast Guard station in Nantucket, Massachusetts, to thank members of the military stationed around the world.
+"There's nothing we're unable to overcome."

 Families are excited to bring multiple generations together again.

-"I love the craziness of cooking for a bunch of people and having all the hustle and bustle around the table and everything that goes along with that," said Tanya Primiani, who will host 12 people in at her home in Silver Spring, Maryland.
-"There will be so much gratitude this year."
+"I love the craziness of cooking for a bunch of people and having all the hustle and bustle around the table and everything that goes along with that," said Tanya Primiani, hosting 12 people at her home in Silver Spring, Maryland.

-Retailers started promoting online holiday "deals" as early as September this year, because the ongoing supply chain logjam threatened to delay imported merchandise.
-But bargains are modest, with retailers cutting prices 5%-to-25% on Friday, according to Adobe Digital Economy Index.
+Retailers started promoting online holiday "deals" as early as September this year because the ongoing supply chain logjam threatened to delay imported merchandise.
+But bargains are modest, according to Adobe Digital Economy Index.

 An occasion to count one's blessings, typically over a turkey dinner with mounds of side dishes and desserts, Thanksgiving also prompts an outpouring of donations to the poor and hungry.